Samurai Shodown IV: Reception

 In Japan, Game Machine listed Samurai Shodown IV on their December 1, 1996 issue as being the most-popular arcade game at the time.
 According to Famitsu, the AES version sold over 9,253 copies in its first week on the market.
+It was released for the PlayStation in Japan on December 25, 1997.

 Reviewing the arcade version in GamePro, The Union Buster commented that Samurai Shodown IV lacks the depth of contemporaries such as Street Fighter Alpha 2 and Soul Edge, but for the same reason offers an easier pick-up-and-play experience.
 He was unimpressed with the two new characters but pleased with the return of those which had been dropped from the roster in Samurai Shodown III.
 He particularly praised the visuals, remarking that "The fighters have superb animation; several fighting stages are outright beautiful; and the special moves look awesome."

-The four reviewers of Electronic Gaming Monthly gave the Neo Geo home version a unanimous score of 8 out of 10, praising the high number of characters and the size of the character sprites.
+The four reviewers of Electronic Gaming Monthly praised the high number of characters and the size of the character sprites.

 In a review of the Virtual Console release, Nintendo Life also gave the game an 8 out of 10, but their praise focused more on the animations, heavy challenge, and the thrilling pacing of battles, commenting, "a single slash [is] capable of turning the tide against any opponent."